Orange Collective

 Why Fabien built it.
 Fabien led 40-person engineering orgs as Director of Engineering at Wealthfront, after early engineering at Facebook.
 He built Hacked, a mobile coding game that crossed 1M downloads.
 The product-eng arc — large-team systems infrastructure plus consumer-grade DX — is exactly the team Vybe needs: enterprise-grade plumbing under a UI a non-engineer can love.

 Why this team is the right team.
 Quang covers the buyer — he sold to this exact ICP at Plato and lived inside the partnership conversation with Coda after the acquisition.
 Fabien covers the systems — Wealthfront's fintech back end is exactly the shape Vybe needs to abstract reliably.
-The cap table reflects the same conviction: CEO Datadog, CEO Coda, CEO Front, Head of Product OpenAI, CTO Coinbase, CTO Plaid — operators who run the buyer side of this purchase decision today.[12]
+The cap table reflects the same conviction, and deepened in December 2025: First Round led the $10M seed alongside YC, Orange Collective, Pelion, and Pioneer Fund, with 50+ operator angels — CEO Datadog, CEO Grammarly, CEO Plaid, co-founder of Front, product leaders at OpenAI and Anthropic — the people who run the buyer side of this purchase decision today.[15]
 [13]

 Why velocity is a feature.
 Reference calls returned the same pattern from very different buyers: an SVP at a 300-person operations-heavy company calling Vybe "literally one of the most mind-blowing tools anyone has seen here," a YC founder calling it "the most beautiful UI I've seen in any agent builder."[12]
 The reaction is the same one early Lovable and Cursor users had — the surface and the speed change what the user thinks is possible.